noir-lang/noir/docs/docs/getting_started/tooling/noir_codegen.md

 ---
-title: Noir Codegen for Typescript
+title: Noir Codegen for TypeScript
-description: Learn how to use Noir codegen to generate Typescript bindings
+description: Learn how to use Noir codegen to generate TypeScript bindings
 keywords: [Nargo, Noir, compile, TypeScript]
 sidebar_position: 2
 ---

-When using typescript, it is extra work to interpret Noir program outputs in a type-safe way.
+When using TypeScript, it is extra work to interpret Noir program outputs in a type-safe way.
 Third party libraries may exist for popular Noir programs, but they are either hard to find or unmaintained.

-Now you can generate typescript bindings for your Noir programs in two steps:
+Now you can generate TypeScript bindings for your Noir programs in two steps:
 1. Exporting Noir functions using `nargo export`
-2. Using the typescript module `noir_codegen` to generate typescript binding
+2. Using the TypeScript module `noir_codegen` to generate TypeScript binding

 **Note:** you can only export functions from a Noir *library* (not binary or contract program types).